sibi-seeni/nllb-localized-lang-translator/README.md

 - [PyTorch MPS Documentation](https://docs.pytorch.org/docs/stable/notes/mps.html)

  ## Acknowledgements
- Thanks to Rohan Bagulwar for the original implementation and to the Hugging Face and Meta AI teams for their amazing models and tooling.
+ Thanks to the Hugging Face and Meta AI teams for their amazing models and tooling.